math2001/math2001.github.io/content/tip/vim-ascii.md

 ---
-title: How do I get the ASCII value of a character in vim?
+title: How do I get the ASCII value of a character?
 slug: get-ascii-value-character-vim
 categories: [ cool feature ]
 tags: [ vim, ascii ]